Zentar-Ai/Zentara-Code/README.md

 ## Quick Example

-**_Important_**: This extension has been validated with Google Gemini 2.5 Pro (build 0506).
-Other models are not fully supported because they cannot invoke the function tool reliably.

 Here are a few examples of how you can use Zentara Code to debug different types of projects.
 The example scripts (`quicksort_buggy.py`, `test_quicksort_pytest.py`, `merge_sort_buggy.js`, `insertion_sort_buggy.ts`, etc.) mentioned in these tutorials can be found in the `testdata/` directory of this repository.